Check back here for more information on upcoming

 As bell hooks says "patriarchy does not have a gender" and it continues to exist because both sexes continue to participate in it.

-We will be studying Chapter Two of "Feminism is for Everyone" by bell hooks at this meeting from 6:30 to 7:30 in depth.
+We will be studying Chapter Four of "Feminism is for Everyone" by bell hooks at this meeting from 6:30 to 7:30 in depth.

 From 7:30 to 8:30 is open for people to discuss problems in their lives they are facing associated